-Includes CD with ©STRATACCOUNT software for managing the Operating and Contingency Reserve Funds and for Generating Financial Reports.
+Includes ©STRATACCOUNT software for managing the Operating and Contingency Reserve Funds and for Generating Financial Reports.

 The Treasurer’s role is to help Council to make decisions related to the financial affairs of the strata, and although the duties of the Treasurer are not defined, in stratas which are self-managed, they usually include all or most of the following:

 - Prepare a draft annual budget for Council’s review and approval by owners;

 - Establish and maintain bank and investment accounts;

 - Collect strata revenues and pay strata expenses;

 - Maintain strata accounts and prepare and present financial statements;

 - Provide advice to Council regarding Depreciation Report funding plans;

 - Invest contributions made by owners to the Contingency Reserve Fund (CRF); and